yangyan92/Deep-ADMM-Net/README.md

 1.For testing the trained network <br>

 1).
-Load trained network with different stages in main_ADMM_Net_test.m
+Load trained network with different stages in 'main_ADMM_Net_test.m'

    The models in './net/network_20' are trained from 100 real MR trainging images with 20% sampling rate.